No doubt you’re going in search of rich culture, art and fashion. And a great hostel, perhaps?

 Honestly, there are so many inclusions here we don’t know where to start.

-Free things at Ostello Bello
+Free things and amenities at Ostello Bello

 So, here’s a handy list of all things FREE at Ostello Bello: